 The Tour committee is made up of artists, staff and other interested individuals who are dedicated to making each tour the best it can be.
 Based on survey responses and the post-Tour committee meeting, concerns and improvements are discusses with resolutions made for Board approval.
 Meetings are held as needed.
 If you are interested in being part of the Tour Committee, please contact marketing@toeriverarts.org.

-All participants must submit an image of their work to be used for their artist page with their application.
-This image should be 1000px wide at 300dpi.
-Please email the image to marketing@toeriverarts.org.
+All participants must upload an image of their work into the online application to be used for their artist page.
+This image should be 1000px wide at 300dpi a JPEG or JPG file works great.